 In most cases, you will only have to submit one application.

 If you would like to be considered for different courses in the same specialism, for example MMus piano and MA piano, please apply for the higher-level course through UCAS Conservatoires.
 We can adjust your course choice at a later date if necessary.
 If you have any questions about this, please contact the Admissions Team.

-You will need to create an application in Acceptd, information about this is on the Audition Requirements page for the Department you wish to join.
+You will need to create an application profile in Acceptd after you have submitted your UCAS Conservatoires application, information about this is on the Audition Requirements page for the Department you wish to join.